code120798/Shamsuls-Portfolio/README.md

 Media

-• The photos used in this site were obtained from google images and pintrest
+• The photos used in this site were obtained from google images and pintrest.